The 9 Golden Visa alternatives nobody is talking about in 2023

 And outside of making a hefty investment, there are at least 5 countries offering easy residency for applicants with sufficient financial means to support themselves in Europe.
 Often referred to as retirement visas, passive income visas or residency programs for financially independent persons, these long-term residency visas can be obtained without the need to buy an expensive property.

-As of August 2023, the following 6 countries offer programs that could be excellent alternatives to conventional Golden Visas these are mostly income based options):
+As at mid January 2024, the following 6 countries offer programs that could be excellent alternatives to conventional Golden Visas these are mostly income based options):

 no property investment required).

-7. Latvia: Priced from only €70,000, including a mandatory governmental contribution and service fees, the Latvian Golden Visa via company capitalization offers exceptional value. and best of all there are no minimum stay requirements – however your Latvian ID card has to be renewed annually.
+7. Latvia: Priced from only €70,000, including a mandatory governmental contribution and service fees, the Latvian Golden Visa via company capitalization offers exceptional value.
+And best of all, there are no minimum stay requirements.
+However, your Latvian ID card has to be renewed annually, and there are significant risks of non-renewal stemming from how much your target company pays – or doesn’t pay – in taxes annually.

-8. Portugal: Cultural Production Golden Visa: Not to be confused with the Cultural Heritage Donation Golden Visa, this €250,000 investment option is used to fund a cultural production project – in this case, a full-length feature film.
+8. Portugal: Cultural Production Golden Visa: Not to be confused with the Cultural Heritage Donation Golden Visa, this €250,000 investment option is used to fund a cultural production project.
 (There is also a €200,000 option for projects located in low-density areas.)
+Yet in practice, as of mid-January 2024, none of the commercially focused Cultural Golden Visa projects have been approved by GEPAC.
+Consequently, this option is currently not yet viable…

 9. Netherlands: The Dutch American Friendship Treaty Visa (DAFT Visa Program) – available for US nationals only.